dgaydukov/cert-spring5/README.md

 1. beanfactorypostprocessor (with non static method from javaconfig) vs beanpostprocessor
 2. bfpp several implementations (in which order they would be executed)
 2. load context by interface name
-3. load AnnotationConfigApplicationContext with java config (annotated with @Configuration) file (with beans)
 4. create custom context (load data from .properties files or json context) with PropertiesBeanDefinitionReader and with custom reader
 5. how to update prototype inside singleton (proxymode=targetclass)
 6. create custom scope (like singleton/prototype)